AwatramaniLab/Gaertner_Oram_etal/README.md

 Supplemental fig code for Scanpy / Sankey supplemental figures can be found in Supp Figs folder.
-Begin with the .ipynb Jupyter file and follow the steps chronilogically.
+Begin with the .ipynb Jupyter file and follow the steps chronologically.
-Next, use the seurat object from Gaertner Oram RNA seq custom code and the dataframe from Scanpy to create the sankey diagram.
+Next, use the seurat object from Gaertner Oram RNA seq custom code and the dataframe from the .ipynb file to create the sankey diagram.